ghacks Technology News

 Tor Servers Seized in Germany

 More than ten dedicated servers have been seized by the German police last Thursday.
-Some servers were running a version of the popular anonymising software Tor (The Onion Routing) which leads to the conclusion that those Tor Servers were most likely configured to run as Exit Nodes as well as normal nodes.
-As you may know a request runs through different Tor Servers with each only knowing the adjacent servers but not the starting node (you) and the destination.
+Some servers were running a version of the popular anonymising software Tor (The Onion Router) which leads to the conclusion that those Tor Servers were most likely configured to run as Exit Nodes as well as normal nodes.
+As you may know a request by a user runs through different Tor Servers with each only knowing the adjacent servers but not the starting node (you) and the destination.
 Only the last node in the chain knows the destination.

 You said: “Why would someone want to hide their tracks if he is not doing something illegal ?�, a common question from those who choose not to think.